 SIDE EFFECTS OF NARCOTICS

-Drowsiness and impaired judgment often occur with these medications.
+Drowsiness and impaired judgment often occur with these medicines.
 When taking a narcotic, do not drink alcohol, drive, or operate heavy machinery.

-To help with constipation, drink more fluids, get more exercise, eat foods with extra fiber, and use stool softeners, if needed.
+To help with constipation, drink more fluids, get more exercise, eat foods with extra fiber, and use stool softeners.

 If nausea or vomiting occur, try taking the narcotic with food.